Skip to main content

 Molecular Clock

 The molecular clock is a technique used in genetics to estimate the time of evolutionary events based on the rate of genetic mutations.
-By comparing the differences in mtDNA sequences among various populations, scientists can infer how long ago they diverged from a common ancestor.
+By comparing the differences in mtDNA sequences among various populations, scientists can infer how long ago these populations diverged from a common ancestor.
 This method provides a timeline for human migration and evolution, helping to construct family trees that illustrate the relationships among different human groups.

 Recommended video: